vuducle/re-ecommerce/README.md

 - **Toast Notifications**: User-friendly feedback for all actions
 - **Loading States**: Smooth loading indicators for better UX
 - **Empty States**: Helpful messages when no data is available
+- **Legal Pages**: Dedicated pages for About Us, Privacy Policy, and Terms of Service

 ### 🔧 Technical Features